The Truth in Lending Act (Regulation Z): How Does It Protect Borrowers?

 What is consumer credit?

 Consumer credit refers to a financial arrangement in which a consumer borrows money with the expectation of repaying the borrowed amount at a later date.
-Consumers will pay interest and maybe fees to borrow this money.
+Consumers pay interest (and fees, in some cases) to borrow this money.

 Why was the Truth in Lending Act created?